 Selenium supplementation has been investigated as a potential therapeutic for Hashimoto's disease due to its role in the immune system and thyroid hormone metabolism (Ventura et al., 2017).
 Some studies have reported that selenium supplementation can lead to a reduction in thyroid peroxidase antibody levels in patients with Hashimoto's (Fan & Xu, 2020).
 However, the long-term benefits and optimal dosage still require further investigation, highlighting the need for personalized therapy approaches.

 Emerging research is also exploring the relationship between vitamin D deficiency and autoimmune thyroid diseases (Chaudhary et al., 2016).
 Low vitamin D levels have been associated with an increased risk of Hashimoto's disease, and supplementation has been proposed to modulate the immune response (Kivity et al., 2011).
-The role of vitamin D in immune regulation may suggest its supplemental use as a supportive treatment in individuals with Hashimoto's thyroiditis, though the specific recommendations and guidelines on dosages are yet to be firmly established
+The role of vitamin D in immune regulation may suggest its supplemental use as a supportive treatment in individuals with Hashimoto's thyroiditis, though the specifc recommendations and guidelines on dosages are yet to be firmly established.

 Advancements in genetics are progressively shedding light on the hereditary aspect of Hashimoto's.
 While no single gene has been pinpointed, several genes involved in immune regulation are found to be associated with the disease.
 These include the human leukocyte antigen (HLA) complex, cytotoxic T-lymphocyte-associated protein 4 (CTLA-4), and protein tyrosine phosphatase non-receptor type 22 (PTPN22) among others, which could serve as potential targets for future therapies or as markers for risk assessment (Jacobson et al., 2008).